 Perilous Jack leans toward the Gigas.
 “Now listen, here’s the plan . . .”

 Add the following to Jack’s Journal: Ahead lies Xerxes, a great wrestler.
 He has three beasts imprisoned and will force any captive of his to choose among them for a wrestling match.
-The two-headed cat is easiest to wrestle, the chimaera more so, the flying bull worst of all.
+The two-headed cat is easiest to wrestle, the chimaera is more dangerous, and the flying bull is worst of all.
 Any who refuse to wrestle are fed to a monster called the Boros, who can turn a man to stone.

 Add the Dragon Scales and the Engraved Shard to the Pouch of Ghrul and turn to 18.